-Dear Mr. Electrician: I use my dishwasher for storage and occasional dish washing.
+Dear Mr. Electrician: How do I go about testing my dishwasher for power?
 Last night I tried to wash dishes, but nothing happened.
 There were no sounds or visible indicator lights.
-What could be wrong?

-Answer: An appliance such as a dishwasher usually requires the services of an appliance technician for repair and not the expertise of an electrician.
-However at the very least you can check to see that the dishwasher has power going to it.
-NOTE: Text links below go to applicable products on Amazon.
+Answer: Testing a dishwasher for power is a good starting point.
+However an appliance such as a dishwasher usually requires the services of an appliance technician for repair and not the expertise of an electrician.
+NOTE: Some text links below go to applicable products on Amazon.

 TESTING A DISHWASHER FOR POWER